manish-jangra/DO288/DO280/configuring-security/notes.md

     oc create serviceaccount service-account-name

 >**Note**
 > To associate the service account with an SCC, use the oc adm policy command.
-Use the - z option to identify a service account, and use the -n option if the service account exists in a namespace different than the current one:
+Use the - z option to identify a service account, and use the -n option if the service account exists in a namespace different than the current one

     oc adm policy add-scc-to-user SCC -z service-account

 >**Note**